SomaticLabs/zorb-protocol/README.md

 #### Re-generate source code when the `.proto` files change

-First, make sure you load all the needed submodules:
+Make sure you load all the needed submodules:

 ```
 git submodule update --init --recursive